MarioRinaldi/MarioRinaldi/README.md

-My name ia Mário, i work with development (javascript, most parte of time) My passion is code, coffee (make a good coffee), photography and something betweeen this things
+My name is Mário, i work with development (javascript, most parte of time) My passion is code, coffee (make a good coffee), psychography and something betweeen this things

 <!---
 MarioRinaldi/MarioRinaldi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.